Do you know that you and your life are greatly influenced by what you believe?

 After some time, the scientists took away the glass panel.
 This time, the small fish and the Barracuda were able to swim freely passing by each other.
 There was nothing there to block the fierce Barracuda.

-Surprisingly, the Barracuda did not try to chase after the small fish to eat them.
-It had bought into the idea that no matter how many times it tried, it can never reach the small fish when the glass panel was there blocking its way.
+Surprisingly, the Barracuda did not try to chase after the small fish and to try to eat them.
+It had bought into the belief that no matter how many times it tried, it can never reach the small fish, even without the glass panel there.

 Are you acting like the Barracuda?